Sanavesa/EE569_HW3/README.txt

 =============================================== How to Run ========================================================
 1- Open commandline and cd to the executable directory.
 2- Execute the command from the respective assignment.
-For example, for Q1a, run:
+For example, for Q1, run:
-	.\EE569_HW2_Q1a.exe Tiger 481 321 3 0.98
+	.\EE569_HW3_Q1.exe Forky 328 328 3
 3- Profit!!!

 =========================================== Notes on Arguments ====================================================